 Box and Papers

-Although there are are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1952.
-Detailed particulars will be included with our purchase receipt and 12 months Warranty*.
+Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1952.
+Detailed particulars will be included with our purchase receipt and 12 months warranty*.
 A separate insurance valuation for the replacement value of this watch will be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.
 As with all our watches, this watch will be sold under our 14 days no quibble sale or return policy.

 The hardwood presentation box shown in the photographs is included in the sale.